Arm-Labs/DevSummit22-AVH-CICD-Example/README.md

-# Arm Virtual Hardware in CI/CD workflow demo
+# Arm Virtual Hardware in CI/CD workflows

 This demo shows how to use 3rd party hardware AVH to automatically test and deploy application using GitHub Actions.
 On each commit and pull request a test job is started using a virtual STM32U5 IoT Discovery Kit, which confirms the firmware is functional.
 Another GHA job is available to deploy the firmware to real hardware using Amazon IoT firmware update service.